Mine Site: Fire Safety

 3. Install proper and adequate fire protection equipment

 The required fire protection equipment varies in every mining site.
 The type and number of equipment will depend on the fire risk assessment conducted on-site.
 These usually include fire sprinkler systems, water spray deluge systems, water mist systems, foam systems, vehicle fire suppression systems, breathing apparatus, gas detection units, thermal imaging cameras, fire suppression systems, and portable fire equipment.
 It is important that these equipment are accessible to the workers at all times, so they can quickly and easily grab them when a fire does arise.

 4. Conduct routine inspection, testing, and maintenance for the fire protection equipment

-An outdated or a busted fire protection equipment is pointless.
+An outdated or busted fire protection equipment is pointless.
 Thus, it is important that they are serviced regularly.
-To ensure that the equipment will work in the event of a fire, they must be routinely inspected, tested, maintained and repaired or replaced as necessary.
+To ensure that the equipment will work in the event of a fire, it must be routinely inspected, tested, maintained and repaired or replaced as necessary.
 Due to the extremely hostile environment of a mine site, these services must be frequently conducted.
 Dust and dirt build up over time and may increase the risk of failure of the equipment; hence, cleaning should also be done regularly.

 5. Supervise fire safety mine site training for the workers

 Without the proper knowledge of fire safety practices and handling fire protection equipment, the expenses in acquiring fire safety equipment are useless.
 Mishandling of fire equipment could do more harm than good to the workers.
 Fire safety training is a vital component in protecting properties and workers against fire.
 The training ensures that the staff can properly and efficiently respond if a fire does arise.
 An appropriate response to an emergency saves lives and reduces damage.